Continuing Education Activity

 Mechanism of Action

 The oral formulation of cobalamin is absorbable through the intestine despite the absence of intrinsic factor of Castle.
-Approximately 1.2% vitamin B12 is absorbed passively without the help of intrinsic factor.
+Approximately 1.2% of vitamin B12 is absorbed passively without the help of intrinsic factor.
 If a patient receives the oral formulation at high doses, this passive absorption is sufficient to replenish vitamin B12 deficiency.
 If intrinsic factor is present in an adequate amount, then oral cobalamin is absorbed with the help of intrinsic factor.
-When administering cobalamin parenterally, it bypasses the intestinal barrier and absorbs quickly by diffusion and enters into the systemic circulation.
+When administering cobalamin parenterally, it bypasses the intestinal barrier, absorbs quickly by diffusion, and enters into the systemic circulation.

-Cobalamin can be administered orally or intramuscularly that depends on the cause, presentation, and demands of the patients.
+Cobalamin can be administered orally or intramuscularly depending on the cause, presentation, and demands of the patients.
 A patient with severe cobalamin deficiency is treated initially by the intramuscular route.
 If the deficiency is less severe, then oral formulation is also helpful in replenishing the B12 level.
-Intramuscular cobalamin remains as two forms, cyanocobalamin and hydroxocobalamin.
+Intramuscular cobalamin remains in two forms, cyanocobalamin and hydroxocobalamin.
 Cyanocobalamin requires conversion to metabolically active cobalamin, which is available in the United States, whereas hydroxocobalamin is the preferred agent in parts of Europe.
-In the United States, cobalamin injections are usually given 1mg daily for 1st week of treatment, then once weekly in the following month and then monthly.
+In the United States, cobalamin injections are usually given 1 mg daily for 1st week of treatment, then once weekly in the following month, and then every month.